 We've compiled some of the most frequently asked move-in questions to help you locate some quick answers!
 If you find that your question hasn’t been answered here, please feel to contact us.

 What if I arrive after the posted hours for check-in?

 Undergraduate Fall Arrivals

-If you arrive after the posted check-in hours during undergraduate move-in in August, you can still check in at Gibbons House (425 Tree House Drive) until 8:00 p.m. on Friday and Saturday.
+If you arrive after the posted check-in hours during undergraduate move-in in August, you can still check in at Gibbons House (425 Tree House Drive) until 6:00 p.m. on Friday and Saturday.
 The Housing & Residence Life Offices will be closed on the Sunday of move-in weekend.